Aim: Stamps and Beads Activity

 - Start with the first number and write it down, then move to the second number.

-- Guide the child to interpret the second number, identifying each category: For example, in "206," note "2" in the hundreds column, "0" in the tens column, and "6" in the units column.
+- Guide the child to interpret the second number, "206," by identifying each category.
+For example, point out that the "2" is in the hundreds column, the "0" is in the tens column, and the "6" is in the units column.

 - Repeat this process until the child becomes confident.